orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - `.all` if looking for boundary (extreme), `.any` if looking for vertex.
 - `.all / .any` Difference in list of things parallel composed, or first ewuivalencinf them, then compose.
 Basically: compose on INITIAL vs - use .all func after separating from .any -.
 First calling equivalence on INITIAL (equivalence all in chain - separate in pairs, then equivalence - could be parallel) .
 Or basically this means sollidiving the selection.
 Then take that as a vertrx and compose with another

-`composition - equivalence - >` ;
-- detach all connections into single one, what's this interpretation , move some connections to ignorant ref only,

 ##### "Superpose in more detail"
 back & into.self